MicrosoftDocs/sdk-api/sdk-api-src/content/stm/ns-stm-_mpr50_service_characteristics.md

-#### - pfnIsService
+#### - pfnBlockConvertServicesToStatic

 Pointer to an implementation of the
-<a href="https://msdn.microsoft.com/f2d8e1f4-ce6c-429c-bb14-26c6c75eab7e">IsService</a> function for this routing protocol.
+<a href="https://msdn.microsoft.com/60d1ee7b-bba3-4dd1-8faf-520a2e3cfad3">BlockConvertServicesToStatic</a> function for this routing protocol.

-#### - pfnCreateServiceEnumerationHandle
+#### - pfnBlockDeleteStaticServices

 Pointer to an implementation of the
-<a href="https://msdn.microsoft.com/68ed5662-ffa8-456b-b79c-a6fb27339262">CreateServiceEnumerationHandle</a> function for this routing protocol.

-#### - pfnEnumerateGetNextService

-Pointer to an implementation of the
-<a href="https://msdn.microsoft.com/45d0ccaa-97d5-4a14-9983-dc0ca268ed4b">EnumerateGetNextService</a> function for this routing protocol.
+<a href="https://msdn.microsoft.com/eb680a9c-aad8-44b5-8c20-af15c1fd8930">BlockDeleteStaticServices</a> function for this routing protocol.

 #### - pfnCloseServiceEnumerationHandle